-Dentures are made from high-quality state of the art dental materials that look and function like natural teeth.
-Our talented team of the dentists can custom design dentures to fit comfortably, allowing you to eat, speak, and smile with confidence.
+Dentures are made from high-quality state-of-the-art dental materials that look and function like natural teeth.
+Our talented team of dentists can custom design dentures to fit comfortably, allowing you to eat, speak, and smile with confidence.

 Why Replace Missing Teeth?

 Many people don’t realize that teeth are a major factor in the appearance of the lower face.
 Our patients who are missing teeth often look older because they don’t have a healthy tooth structure to support their lips and cheek, giving a saggy or droopy appearance.

-This restoration method is used to restore your smile and mouth function if all your teeth have been lost.
-The dentures are custom created to resemble natural teeth and are positioned to take the place of natural teeth.
+Your dentist will use a denture to restore your smile if all your teeth have been lost.
+A dental lab will custom create them look and take the place of natural teeth.
 Complete dentures are removable and may require adjustments in order to create a proper fit with the gums and mouth.

 New dentures may feel awkward or loose for the first few weeks until the muscles of your cheek and tongue learn to keep them in place, and you are comfortable eating and speaking.
 Although this may require some practice, you will adjust and enjoy the benefits a full mouth of teeth can provide.

 The process of getting dentures requires several appointments, usually over a period of several weeks.
-Highly accurate impressions (molds) and measurements are taken and used to create your custom set of artificial teeth.
+We will take impressions (molds) and measurements and use them to create your custom set of artificial teeth.
 Several “try-in” appointments may be necessary to ensure proper shape, color, and fit.

 At the final appointment, one of our highly trained dentists will precisely adjust and place the completed denture, ensuring a natural and comfortable fit.